Universiteit Leiden

 13–15 January 2026, Leiden University, the Netherlands

-The international conference 'Legacies: Why Museum Histories Matter', a project of the Leiden University Museum Lab, invites papers that focus on museums with significant founding histories, broadly defined by their buildings, collections, commemorative functions, collectors or founders, that are currently engaged in some manner of institutional introspection, by way of exhibitions, acquisitions, restitutions, or renovations.
+In January 2026, Leiden University’s Museum Lab hosted the international conference ‘Legacies: Why Museum Histories Matter.
+A conference to explore the meaning of inheritance.’
+The conference reflected on museums with significant founding histories, broadly defined by their buildings, collections, commemorative functions, collectors or founders, that are currently engaged in some manner of institutional introspection, by way of exhibitions, acquisitions, restitutions, or renovations.
+International researchers and museum professionals from a range of institutions presented their research and museum practices tied to museum legacies.

 Book: 'Benchmarks: The Rise of Modern Museums in the 1930s Netherlands'

-In the 1930s, five modern art museums were founded in the Netherlands, each making a bold statement with new buildings, experimental art, and avant-garde displays.
+In the 1930s, six modern art museums were founded in the Netherlands, each making a bold statement with new buildings, experimental art, and avant-garde displays.
 This rapid growth of modern museums in a small country on the edge of Nazi occupation is a unique European case.
-Focusing on Museum Boijmans Van Beuningen, Kröller-Müller Museum, Kunstmuseum Den Haag, Stedelijk Museum Amsterdam, and Van Abbemuseum, this book explores their ambitions, collections, and international connections that helped shape these important cultural institutions of the 20th century.
+Focusing on Museum Boijmans Van Beuningen, Kröller-Müller Museum, Kunstmuseum Den Haag, Stedelijk Museum Amsterdam, Van Abbemuseum, and Museum for New Religious Art Utrecht, this book explores their ambitions, collections, and international connections that helped shape these important cultural institutions of the twentieth century.

 Research and Events